-The refurbishments of the Art and Design Technology building, including windows, roofing and fire prevention have also been achieved following a successful CIF bid.
+The refurbishments of the Music Dept, including windows, roofing and fire prevention have been achieved following a successful CIF bid.
+A successful PSDS bid has seen the replacement of 3 out of 4 gas fired boilers with air source heat pumps which will make a substantial contribution to energy economy and sustainability.